-Students are expected to attend/participate in all courses regardless of educational format.
-The Brightspace Learning Management System serves as the record of student participation and attendance in the online course environment.
+Students are expected to attend/participate in all courses regardless of program delivery format.
+The Brightspace Learning Management System serves as the record of student participation, attendance, and engagement with course materials in the online course environment.
 For face-to-face classes, student participation during in-class academic activities verifies attendance.
-Course instructors may set specific policies about absences from their courses.
+Course instructors may set specific policies about attendance and absences from their courses.
 The School of Nursing does not distinguish types of absences.
 An instructor is under no obligation to accommodate students who are absent or who miss academic work without prior notification and makeup arrangements.

 Accommodation for observance of a religious holiday will be allowed but should be requested prior to the holiday.
 Students will be given the appropriate accommodation to complete the work missed within a reasonable time after their absence.
-Students are responsible for the academic consequences of absences from class, laboratory, or clinical.
+Students are responsible for the academic consequences of absences from class, laboratory, simulation, or clinical.